 Here, you'll be able to enter the Amazon account details of the person you want to add to your profile.
 Can't remember who's account you're logged in with?
 No worries, you can figure it out just by asking "Alexa, which profile am I using?"

 Her name may have become synonymous with the Echo devices, but that doesn't mean you have to like it.
-Maybe your name's Alex and things are getting a bit confusing, or maybe your ex-partner's pet is called Alexa.
+Maybe your name's Alex and things are getting a bit confusing, or maybe your ex-partner's dog is called Alexa.
+Or maybe you don't like the idea of a subservient female doing thy bidding.
 Whatever your reasoning for wanting to change, you're in luck.
 You can act as the deed poll office and give Alexa a new name, or a new 'wake' word.

 Sadly, you don't have free reign on the choice of replacement, but if Alexa just isn't ticking your boxes, you can use "Amazon" or "Echo" as your vocal cue instead.
 To make the switch, you'll need to select the speaker you want to refresh and press on the 'Wake Word' option within the companion app.